rhiot/gitbook/gateway/camel_components/camel_gp2y1010au0f_component.md

 To be able to use gp2y1010au0f component it is required to enable spi on your device.
 For Raspberry Pi following command can be used:

     raspbian-config-boot tparam=spi on

-## A/D Converted
+## A/D Converter

 Because Raspberry Pi does not support analog inputs out of the box it is required to use some kind of converted (for instance https://www.adafruit.com/product/856)